brunch/typescript-brunch/README.md

 Or, do manual install:

-* Add `"brunch-typescript": "x.y.z"` to `package.json` of your brunch app.
+* Add `"typescript-brunch": "x.y.z"` to `package.json` of your brunch app.
 Pick a plugin version that corresponds to your major.minor (x.y) TypeScript version.
 From version 1.7.0, this plugin requires version Brunch >=2.2.0.
 * If you want to use git version of plugin, add `"typescript-brunch": "git+ssh://git@github.com:brunch/typescript-brunch.git"`.